saudes77/advent-of-code-2021/README.md

 ## Learning Log

+### Day 1

+Spent most of this day getting my development environment up and running and getting familiar with how Advent of Code challenges work.

+### Day 2

+Today I ended up focusing on the design of the code.
+I did a lot of refactoring to try to get it to better relfect the problem domain.
+I also applied the principle of "isolating the thing that changes."
+In this case, it was the way the submarine commands are interpretted.
+Used dependency injection to accomplish this.

+I could have kept refactoring, but, well... it was time to call it a night. 😴

+Also, this one felt like it would have been a good one for Typescript.

 ### Day 3

 Today I learned the global [`parseInt`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/parseInt) method can convert binary (and other number systems) to decimal.
 Really glad I didn't have to do this myself!
 Although, I _do_ have fond memories of writing code to perform this sort of base conversion for one or two classes when I was getting my CS degree.
 Maybe I'll do it again for fun sometime, just not today 😅.

 I also learned that [`Array.from`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/from) can be used on strings (I've used it on a NodeList in the past).